material-components/material-components-android/docs/components/TextField.md

 end/right compound `Drawable` on the `TextInputEditText`.
 The same applies to the now-deprecated `passwordToggle*` attributes.

+**Important:** Calling `setEndIconMode` will initialize the icon with its default features, such as default drawables, and in the case of the custom mode, an empty drawable.
+You can add customizations after calling `setEndIconMode`.
+The exception for this is if a drawable was specified in XML via the `app:endIconDrawable` attribute.
+An end icon drawable set in XML will take precedence and override an existing default icon.

 See the full list of
 [end icon modes](https://github.com/material-components/material-components-android/tree/master/lib/java/com/google/android/material/textfield/res/values/attrs.xml#L149).